Chapter 3. Configuring authentication in the Ansible Automation Platform

 - Select a Trigger from the list.
 See Authenticator map triggers for more information about map triggers.

-- Select Revoke to deny user access to the system when none of the trigger conditions are matched.
+- Select Revoke to remove the user’s access to the selected organization role and deny user access to the system when the trigger conditions are not matched.

 - Select the Team and Organization to which matching users are added or blocked.